GPM Global · Policy Document · Annual Review

 5.2 Reporting and Investigation

-- Investigations will be impartial, confidential, and prompt to ensure fair resolution.
+Investigations will be impartial, confidential, and conducted promptly to ensure fair resolution.

 6. Enforcement and Appeals